 Income Tax Act s.
 118.03, Regulations s.
 9400

-credit (refundable for 2015 and later years) available to individuals for registration and membership costs of up to
+for 2014 and earlier years) available to individuals for registration and membership costs of up to

 the 2007 taxation year.

 October 9, 2014, the federal government announced in a news